carblue/acos5_gui/README.md

 The repo is now based on a new driver implementation [acos5_64](https://github.com/carblue/acos5_64 "https://github.com/carblue/acos5_64") (since release v0.0.7).<br>

-**ATTENTION**: I'm releasing this with a known bug (when generating an RSA key pair into new files): The RSA key pair generation and PrKDF, PuKDF update completes, but afterwards some missing internal data structure and GUI update crashes the application.
-Just restart and all should be there as expected.

 Next to libraries required according to dub.json, both of the following libraries are prerequisites being installed and OpenSC (opensc.conf) configured to use them:
 [acos5_64](https://github.com/carblue/acos5_64 "https://github.com/carblue/acos5_64") and
 [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init").<br>